decentdao/decent-interface/docker/README.md

 ### Setup

+#### Installing Docker locally

+You'll also need to have the Docker software installed on your computer and running.
+See [Docker](https://docker.com)

+#### Alchemy API key

+The blockchain container forks goerli, to be able to do this an Alchemy API key is needed.

 1.)
 You'll need to a free Alchemy API key for a Goerli project from https://www.alchemy.com/.

 Once obtained, create a `.env.tests.local` file in `./docker/` directory.
 Add your Alchemy API key to an env variable `ALCHEMY_API_KEY` as shown in `./docker/.env.tests`. see https://hardhat.org/hardhat-network/docs/guides/forking-other-networks for more information on forking.

-2.)
-You'll also need to have the Docker software installed on your computer and running.
-See https://www.docker.com/

 ### Build